Guillaume-B-Git-perso/pricer_CRR_tree_constant_implied_volatility_for_options/README.md

 1. Open the notebook on Colab via the badge above.
 2. Run the cells in order.
-3. Modify parameters as needed to test different instruments.
+3. Modify parameters as needed to test different conditions.

 ---